Laplace measure transitions and ghosts for meromorphic functions: Ghost transitions

 \section{Ghost transitions}

 The examples in section \ref{sec_applications} illustrate two types of behavior.
-For \ref{ex:periodic}, \ref{ex:almostperiodic} and \ref{ex:gamma}, the presence of poles over the separatrix accounted for the difference between $\mu_r$ and $\mu_l$ and the transition formula was valid in the appropriate sense.
-The second type of behavior entailed the loss of Laplace representation upon crossing a separatrix containing no poles: example \ref{ex_zeta_function} of the $\zeta$ function on the strip $\Omega_{0,1}$ and $\zeta(s)/s$ on $\Omega_{-1,0}.$ This leads to the following question:
+For \ref{ex:periodic}, \ref{ex:almostperiodic} and \ref{ex:gamma}, the presence of poles on the separatrix accounted for the difference between $\mu_r$ and $\mu_l$ and the transition formula was valid in the appropriate sense.
+The second type of behavior entailed the loss of Laplace representation upon crossing a separatrix containing no poles: this is the case of example \ref{ex_zeta_function}, dealing with the $\zeta$ function on the strip $\Omega_{0,1}$ and $\zeta(s)/s$ on $\Omega_{-1,0}.$ This leads to the following question:

 \emph{Must analytic continuation beyond a separatrix which contains no poles always be accompanied by the loss of Laplace representability?}

 In \cite{Harper}, Harper constructed an example of an entire function having different Laplace representations on strips separated by an arbitrarily small $\epsilon > 0$; however, his construction (based on Newman's entire function bounded on every direction, see \cite{Newman}) requires a nonzero gap between strips which posesses no Laplace representation.
 In this section, we answer the question in the negative by constructing an entire function which nonetheless defines a Laplace pair \( (f_l, f_r) \) over \(\mathbb{C} \) (with the imaginary axis as the separatrix) such that the difference \(f_r-f_l\) is non-trivial on some subset of the reals with positive Lebesgue measure.